 Alan launched fabric 87 in the only suitable manner – at the London club on April 16th, ahead of playing in Barcelona, Sub Club, Amsterdam, Naples, and touring across America.
 Joined by Mike Dehnert and Reset Robot who each lent a track to the mix.

-Drawing the attention away from Mke's live set on the stage to himself in the side booth at 3am, Alan picked up the pace instantaneously and whacked on the drum assault.
-Making the floor shake, and your ribcage vibrate.
+Drawing the attention away from Mke's live set on the stage in Room 2 to himself in the side booth at 3am.
+Alan picked up the pace instantaneously and whacked on the drum assault, making the floor shake, and our ribcages vibrate.
 Lasers flew as Alan injected timely tech touches, ravers now occupying the space used for the live performance.